-LivePerson's hosted platform supports and manages real-time online interactions - chat, voice/click-to-call, email and selfservice/knowledgebase - from a single agent desktop.
+LivePerson's hosted platforms support and manage real-time online interactions for businesses and independent experts.
+With our business-to-business services, chat, voice/click-to-call, email and self-service/knowledgebase are managed from a single agent desktop.
 By supplying a complete, unified customer history, our solutions enable businesses to deliver a relevant, timely, personalized, and seamless customer experience.
 In addition to product offerings, LivePerson provides professional services and value-added business consulting to support complete deployment and optimization of our enterprise solutions.